bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1101_optionals.md

 ```

 ### Fetching Profile Picture
 When you fetch a profile picture from Facebook, it may return no value or `nil`.
+However, you can't store `nli` to a normal type based on the rule above.

 ```swift
 // If could return "URL" or "nothing"